Attune-Automation/Install-Java-on-Ubuntu/README.md

 ### Install Default JRE/JDK with Apt on Ubuntu

+Attune Automation Project to install the Default JRE/JDK on Ubuntu.

 The easiest option for installing Java is to use the version packaged with Ubuntu.

 ### Install Oracle JDK 17 with Apt on Ubuntu

+Attune Automation Project to install Oracle JDK on Ubuntu.

+The JDK (Java Development Kit) is an essential software development environment for Java platform programming.
+It encompasses a comprehensive Java Runtime Environment (JRE), often referred to as a private runtime.
+The term 'private runtime' signifies that it includes additional tools beyond the standalone JRE, along with all the necessary components required for Java application development.